The Big Tax Code Revision

 Back to the 1040

 On line 63 you calculate your tax due.
 This is where major changes – reductions – have occurred.
-There remain 7 tax brackets, but the rates are changed:
+Still seven tax brackets, but the rates changed:

 - The 10% bracket remains unchanged.
 Income up to $9,525 for individuals; up to $19,050 for married filing jointly